Risotto à l’huile de homard et au langoustine

 - To prepare the langoustine oil, fry the langoustine heads in any neutral cooking oil with some garlic and parsley, squeezing the heads to extract the flavour.

 - Once done, strain the oil to remove the heads before returning the oil to the windsor pot.

 - Add in finely minced shallots to the windsor pot to sweat before adding in the risotto rice and fry the risotto rice until fragrant of langoustines.
 Be careful not to brown the shallots.

 - After that, add in a dash of white wine to deglaze the pan before adding in the langoustine stock ladle by ladle, stirring constantly as the stock is absorbed by the rice and flavours concentrate as the stock evaporates.

 - In the meantime, prepare the seafood by discard any clams that are damaged or already open before adding white wine into a saucepan along with the clams and langoustines and steam until the clams open and the langoustines change to a bright orange and pinkish colour.

 - The second the clams open is the moment when the clams are done just right.
 Any longer and the clams take on a chewy texture.
 Discard any clams that did not open.

-- When the risotto is almost cooked, add in the parmesan cheese in three seperate stages, stirring it in carefully to make sure the parmesan cheese melts into the risotto.
+- When the risotto is almost cooked, add in the parmesan cheese in three separate stages, stirring it in carefully to make sure the parmesan cheese melts into the risotto.